nsdf-fabric/NSDF_Tutorial/README.md

       - imagecodecs
 ```

-To install the dependencies in your local machine use the following command
+To install the dependencies in your local machine, use the following command:

 > :bulb: **Note:** Conda is mandatory in this step, use [this](https://www.anaconda.com/download/) link to install it